gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 ### Add descriptions

 Make sure that every option and field has a `.description()` explaining its purpose.
-While this is not immediately visible, there might be tooling in the future that auto-generates plugin option documentation from the schema.
+This is helpful for documentation as users can look at the schema and understand all the options.
+There might also be tooling in the future that auto-generates plugin option documentation from the schema.

 ### Set default options

 You can use the `.default()` method to set a default value for an option.
 For example with `gatsby-plugin-console-log`, you can have the `message` option default to `"default message"` in case a user does not pass their own `message`:

 ```javascript:title=plugins/gatsby-plugin-console-log/gatsby-node.js
 exports.pluginOptionsSchema = ({ Joi }) => {